 Deborah E. Sheeler, GISP, M.A., is the production manager of Geospatial Services and IT Software Services within Davey Resource Group.
 She is a geospatial analyst and cartographer with professional experience applying advanced GIS and remote sensing technology to environmental analysis, land use planning, and natural resource management.
-Her primary responsibilities includes managing GIS mapping and analysis projects at all scales for utility, urban forestry, and ecological services throughout the U.S. and Canada, in addition to the development of innovative GIS solutions and services for Davey Resource Group.
+Her primary responsibilities include managing GIS mapping and analysis projects at all scales for utility, urban forestry, and ecological services throughout the U.S. and Canada, in addition to the development of innovative GIS solutions and services for Davey Resource Group.

 Ms. Sheeler has extensive experience generating custom input forms for Davey’s ArcPad field collection programs and the creation and design of cartographic products.
 She also has experience and knowledge in the field of natural hazards research, AutoCAD®, as well as the utilization, maintenance, and support of mobile mapping software, hardware and global positioning systems (GPS).